drghirlanda/alex/README.md

 learning.
 Rather than writing an experiment program, you write a bunch a configuration files that describe the experiment.
 Alex reads these files and, if everything goes well, runs the experiment and collects data.
-A Manual.md file is provided with the distribution.
+An AlexManual.md is provided with the distribution.

 Alex is written using PEBL (Psychology Experiment Building Language), which you can find at http://pebl.sourceforge.net.
 We are indebted to Shane Muller, PEBL's creator and maintainer, for making alex possible.

-So far, alex is tested only on Linux.
-While PEBL works on Windows an OS X, we have not tested alex on these systems.
+Alex is tested on most extensively on Linux, but Windows and OS X are also tested from time to time.

 Scope
 -----

-Alex can display squares, circles, text, and images, and play sound files.
+Alex can display squares, circles, text, and arbitrary images, and play sound files.
 All of these can serve as conditioned stimuli (CSs) or as unconditioned stimuli (USs), or, in other terms, as cues and outcomes.
-Multiple CSs and USs can be presented at the same time.
-Currently, alex's biggest limitations are:
+Multiple CSs and USs can be presented at the same time and CSs can be composed of arbitrary sequences or compounds of simpler stimuli.
+Please refer to the manual for a full description of Alex's capabilities.

-- There is only one reinforcement schedule, Variable Ratio.
-That is, each response to a CS has a fixed probability of being reinforced.
-Of course, probability of 0 is extinction, and probability of 1 full reinforcement, or a Fixed Ratio 1 schedule.

-- All CSs have the same duration.
-Although many CSs can be presented in each trial, they are all presented simultaneously and there is no possibility of enforcing a given temporal structure.

-These limitations mean that, for example, one cannot present *sequences* of CSs before a reward is scheduled.
-Also, judgments such as "How likely do you think it is this that outcome will follow this stimulus?" cannot be collected.
-There are plans to address all of these limitations, see the Roadmap.md file.

 Contacts
 --------